 5. Access to adequate food.
-Poverty, income inequality, high unemployment - particularly in urban areas - high food prices and HIV prevalence at 17 percent8 are major factors limiting access to food.
-Despite the national commitment to gender equality - for example, 41 percent of parliamentarians are women - women remain more disempowered and excluded than men, with - for example - higher rates of unemployment and poverty and lower access to resources and technologies.
-Food insecurity affects 28 percent9 of the population: most low earners spend 57 percent of their incomes on food.
-As a result of structural food deficits, Namibia relies on food imports - which are susceptible to price and currency fluctuations - for up to 60 percent of
+Poverty, income inequality, high unemployment - particularly in urban areas - high food prices and HIV prevalence at 17 percent are major factors limiting access to food.
+Despite the national commitment to gender equality - for example, 41 percent of parliamentarians are women -, women remain more disempowered and excluded than men, with - for example - higher rates of unemployment and poverty and lower access to resources and technologies.
+Food insecurity affects 28 percent of the population: most low earners spend www.tradingeconomics.com/World